Fresno Police release body camera video under federal court order related to 2017 death of Joseph Perez

 Gehlawat described that moment as “extremely disturbing” as Perez struggles then becomes quiet as his body goes limp.

-But instead of rolling him over, they continued tying his hands to backboard then turn him over.
+But instead of rolling him over, they continued tying his hands to the backboard – then turn him over.

+Fresno Police said Perez became unresponsive and received CPR on the way to the hospital, where he was pronounced dead.

 “Think about how difficult that has been for this family to see and to know that there are no consequences for this conduct,” Gehlawat said.